Forests in Canada

 ENVIRONMENTAL STEWARDSHIP

 A significant portion of the forests we manage consists of wetlands, rock outcroppings and other areas that do not grow commercial crops of trees but are valuable for biodiversity.
 In Ontario, for example, the forests we manage have large populations of nesting bald eagles, as well as the region’s largest colony of white pelicans.
+These species are generally found in areas that we do not actively harvest.

 Forest fires are a risk across Canada because of the country’s vast, fire-prone landscapes, increasing climate-driven heat and drought conditions, and the growing frequency and intensity of extreme wildfire events.
-Proactive forest management reduces wildfire risk by lowering the amount and continuity of flammable fuels across the landscape.
+Proactive forest management helps to reduce wildfire risk by lowering the amount and continuity of flammable fuels across the landscape.
 Harvesting forests can help to reduce fuel loads and break up fire pathways, making it harder for fires to start and spread.
 In addition, maintaining species diversity and healthier forest structures can improve resilience to pests, drought, and extreme weather—factors that often contribute to fire risk—ultimately supporting safer and more sustainable forest ecosystems.

 We are also active members of provincial and national forestry associations, such as the Forest Products Association of Canada (FPAC).
 These associations work with different organizations, including conservation groups, to ensure the forest sector is continually engaged in nationally and globally recognized sustainable forestry activities, and that we are meeting their obligations to maintain and enhance the publicly owned forests we manage.